GryNagel/booster-mr-2019/README.md

-# Introduction to HoloLens development Booster 2019
+# Introduction to HoloLens Development
+## Booster 2019